thddbptnsndshs/academic_site/content/publications.md

 ## Papers

-### to appear
+### to be published

+[:page_facing_up:](https://ling.auf.net/lingbuzz/007524) Quality-conditioned stress as length: glide epenthesis in Moksha

+revised \& resubmitted to *Radical: A Journal of Phonology*

+### 2023

+[:page_facing_up:](https://www.universiteitleiden.nl/binaries/content/assets/geesteswetenschappen/lucl/sole/consolexxxi-proceedings.pdf) More than a small clause: Russian adverbial comparatives

+in *Proceedings of ConSOLE XXXI*, P. 134–150

 [:page_facing_up:](shikunova_moksha_jul_final.pdf) Case and agreement puzzle in the Moksha debitive

-in *Journal of Uralic Linguistics*
+in *Journal of Uralic Linguistics*, Vol. 2.
+No. 2.
+P. 194–213

 ### 2022

 [:page_facing_up:](mermaids_paper.pdf) Mermaid construction: a case of Kazym Khanty

-in *Proceedings of ConSOLE XXX*, P. 89–101
+in *Proceedings of ConSOLE XXX*, P. 89--101

 [:page_facing_up:](tmp_idioms.pdf) Idioms, NP position and control: Evidence from Russian

 in *Typology of Morphosyntactic Parameters 2022*.
 Vol. 5.
 No. 1.
-P. 91-106 (with Pavel Rudnev)
+P. 91--106 (with Pavel Rudnev)

 ## Manuscripts